 Scottish Power standard duel fuel increased by 7.8%

 Switching your energy supplier ahead of price increases could help you save hundreds of pounds on your energy bills each year.

 The AA's Fuel Price Report shows that the price of fuel has increased since the Brexit vote.

 The UK average in June was 111.6p per litre.
-It has now shot up to 119.5p per litre.
+It has now shot up to 121.7p per litre.

-The Bank of England has frozen its base rate at 0.25% in response to Brexit, which means interest rates on UK bank accounts have dropped.
+The Bank of England base rate at is currently at 0.75% compared to 0.25% after the vote, good news for interest rates on UK bank accounts.

 Check the latest savings interest rates using our comparison.
 Fixed term accounts could give you a higher rate of interest, but they tie up your money for a fixed period of time.